Skip to main content

 Love the Problem

-Engage in deep research to more fully understand the problem and those affected by it.
-Interview potential co-creators and connect with organizations that are already focusing on the issue to learn from their best practices.
+Engage in comprehensive research to better understand the problem and those affected by it.
+Interview potential co-creators and connect with organizations that are actively addressing the issue to learn from their best practices.

 Design the Change

-Properly scope the problem and apply human-centered design principles to develop your theory of change.
-Create rapid prototypes to test and validate your hypotheses and find viable solutions.
+Properly scope the problem and apply human-centered design principles to develop a theory of change.
+Create rapid prototypes to test and validate the hypotheses and begin finding viable solutions.

 Implement